M0byte/penscan/README.md

 # penscan
 Python written Portscanner

-A Portscanner written in Python for Linux CLI with some cool featues.
+A Portscanner written in Python for Linux CLI with some cool features.

 ## Features
 - CLI Interface (Click)